World soccer rocked by U.S., Swiss arrests of officials for graft

 The indictment said that the company agreed to additional financial terms not in the initial contract.
 This included paying an additional $40 million to “a Traffic affiliate with a Swiss bank account” and referred to as "marketing fees."

-German sportswear company Adidas, long associated with FIFA, said the soccer body should do more to establish transparent compliance standards.
-Anheuser-Busch InBev, whose Budweiser brand is a sponsor of the 2018 World Cup, said it was closely monitoring developments at FIFA.
+German sportswear company Adidas (ADSGn.DE), long associated with FIFA, said the soccer body should do more to establish transparent compliance standards.
+Anheuser-Busch InBev (ABI.BR), whose Budweiser brand is a sponsor of the 2018 World Cup, said it was closely monitoring developments at FIFA.

-Coca-Cola Co, another FIFA sponsor, said the charges had "tarnished the mission and ideals of the FIFA World Cup and we have repeatedly expressed our concerns about these serious allegations."
+Coca-Cola Co (KO.N), another FIFA sponsor, said the charges had "tarnished the mission and ideals of the FIFA World Cup and we have repeatedly expressed our concerns about these serious allegations."

 Officials said that following the arrests, accounts at several banks in Switzerland had been blocked.

-The officials arrested in Zurich are: Jeffrey Webb, vice-president of FIFA, president of CONCACAF and head of soccer in the Cayman Islands; Eduardo Li, who runs Costa Rica's soccer federation; Julio Rocha, who headed Nicaragua's federation; Eugenio Figueredo, another FIFA vice-president who used to run Uruguayan soccer; Rafael Esquivel who is the sport's boss in Venezuela; Jose Maria Marin, who used to be the head of Brazil's federation; and Costas Takkas, another CONCACAF official.
+The officials arrested in Zurich are: Jeffrey Webb, vice-president of world body FIFA, president of North and Central American body CONCACAF and head of soccer in the Cayman Islands; Eduardo Li, who runs Costa Rica's soccer federation; Julio Rocha, who headed Nicaragua's federation; Eugenio Figueredo, another FIFA vice-president who used to run Uruguayan soccer; Rafael Esquivel who is the sport's boss in Venezuela; Jose Maria Marin, who used to be the head of Brazil's federation; and Costas Takkas, another CONCACAF official.

 Those detained or their representatives were not available to comment.